What is a Differential Backup SQL Server?

-DIFFERENTIAL database backup will only record the data which has changes since the last successful full database backup.
+Differential backup (Differential database backup) will only record the data which has changes since the last successful full database backup.
 This backed up data is known as differential base.
 When compared to full database backups the differential database backup are quick to complete and will also be smaller in size as this has only the changes thereby reducing the work loss exposure.
-Differential database backups are very useful especially when subset of database is modified most often than the rest of the database.
+Differential Backup in SQL Server or (Differential Database Backup in SQL Server) are very useful especially when subset of database is modified most often than the rest of the database.

 This is Part 9 of 16 Part SQL Server Database Backup Tutorial.
 Click here to read it from the beginning….